 Annual surveys are conducted to assess satisfaction of employers who have hired graduates.
 Also, graduates are surveyed each year to determine their satisfaction with institutional services and their opinion with the preparation that they received to be successful on the job.
-Each fall and spring semesters, all students have the opportunity to complete a student evaluation of instruction for each course of enrollment.
-Results of all surveys are used by departments to improve the instructional process and by administrative leaders to improve services.
+Results of the survey are used by departments to improve the instructional process and by administrative leaders to improve services.